tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

   ![rnn-sentiment-7](Images/rnn-sentiment-7.png)

 * Every point in the ROC curve represents the `TPR` Vs. `FPR` at different thresholds.
-The following image a typical ROC Curve.
+The following image is a typical ROC Curve.

   ![ROC Curve](Images/roc-curve.png)